A brain aneurysm (AN-yoo-riz-um) is a bulge or ballooning in a blood vessel in the brain. It often looks like a berry hanging on a stem.

 - Sudden, extremely severe headache

-A more severe rupture almost always follows leaking.
+A more severe rupture often follows leaking.

-- Pain above and behind an eye
+- Pain above and behind one eye

 - A dilated pupil